syrin02/msposapp/README.md

 	Creation of reporting sufficient enough to produce historical info for billing, performance, and compliance purposes.

-	Examples: yearly key rotations, periodic patch updates, or running time for a time-slice billing option.
+	Examples: yearly key rotations, periodic patch updates, instance inventory/subscriber list, or perhaps running time for a time-slice billing option.

 The resulting EC2 instance will be hardened, as well as address the gaps covered by the PCI references below.
 It will run the linux POS application in a container that is built with the same processes as the physical servers sold to the florists now.
 There will be a 1-to-1 container to host ratio to allow all host resources to be used by the point of sale application, as well as simplify the segregation of customer data per PA-DSS requirements.
-The point of sale instance will intiate a VPN connection to the florist's network(s), and route all traffic through the florist via the VPN tunnel.
-This allows us to block all ports inbound to the container because we are using the POS application server as the VPN client, who _initiates_ the connection.
+The point of sale instance will be connected by VPN connection to the florist's network(s), and route all traffic through the florist via that VPN tunnel.
+This allows us to block all ports inbound to the container itself because we are using the POS application server as the VPN client, who _initiates_ the connection.

 need real image here